 Surgery is the most common treatment for a pancreas NET that is localized, meaning it has not spread outside the pancreas.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 During surgery, the doctor may need to remove most or part of the pancreas, depending on the location and size of the tumor.
 The surgeon will usually remove some tissue surrounding the tumor, called a margin, in an effort to leave no traces of cancer in the body.

 When completely removing the tumor is not possible, debulking surgery is sometimes recommended.
-Debulking surgery removes as much of the tumor as possible and may provide some relief from symptoms, but it generally does not cure a NET.
-If no surgery is possible, it is called an “inoperable” tumor.
+Debulking surgery removes as much of the tumor as possible and may provide some relief from symptoms.
+However, this type of surgery generally does not cure a NET.
+If no surgery is possible, it is called an “inoperable” or "unresectable" tumor.
 In these situations, the doctor will recommend another type of treatment.

 Common surgical procedures that may be used to treat a pancreas NET include: